-2.5.2.2 Vessel's reports by communication between vessels and the VTS Centre should also be used as a major source of necessary data.

-2.5.2.3 To respond to traffic situations developing in the VTS area and to decide upon appropriate actions, the acquired data should be processed and evaluated.
+2.5.2.2 The acquired data should be processed and evaluated to enable the VTSO to respond to traffic situations developing in the VTS area and to decide upon appropriate actions.
 Conclusions from the evaluation need to be communicated to participating vessels.
-A distinction should be made between the provision of navigational information, being a relay of information extracted from the VTS sensors and the traffic image, and the provision of navigational advice, where a professional opinion is included.
+SMCP Message Markers should be used to relay information.

-2.5.3 Operating procedures
+2.5.3 Operating Procedures

-Where operating procedures are concerned, a distinction should be made between internal and external procedures.
-Internal procedures cover operating instruments, interactions among the staff and the internal routeing and distribution of data.
-External procedures cover interactions with users and allied services.
+Where operating procedures are concerned, a clear distinction should be made between internal and external procedures.

+Internal Procedures – procedures that cover the day-to-day running of a VTS centre or separate centre, including the operation of systems and sensors, interactions among the staff and the internal management of data.

+External Procedures – procedures that govern the interaction with participating vessels and allied services.

 A further distinction should be made between procedures governing the daily routine and procedures governing contingency planning such as search and rescue and environmental protection activities.
 All operational procedures, routine or contingency, should be laid down in handbooks or manuals and be an integral part of regular training exercises.
 Adherence to procedures should be monitored.

-2.5.4 Database
+2.5.4 Information Management

-A VTS authority should have, if necessary for the operation of the service, a database with the capacity to retain, update, supplement and retrieve data once collected.
-Any data retained in a system for further use should be made available only on a selective and secure basis.
+A VTS authority should have an information management system with the capacity to retain, update, supplement and retrieve data once collected.
+Any data retained in a system for further use should be made available on a selective and secure basis.

-2.6 Participating vessels
+2.6 Participating Vessels

 2.6.1 Vessels navigating in an area where vessel traffic services are provided should make use of these services.
 Depending upon governing rules and regulations, participation in a VTS may be either voluntary or mandatory.
-Vessels should be allowed to use a VTS where mandatory participation is not required.

 2.6.2 Decisions concerning the actual navigation and the manoeuvring of the vessel remain with the master.
-Neither a VTS sailing plan, nor requested or agreed changes to the sailing plan can supersede the decisions of the master concerning the actual navigation and manoeuvring of the vessel.
+A VTS Sailing Plan or changes to that Sailing Plan does not supersede the decision of the master concerning the safe navigation of the vessel.

-2.6.3 Communication with the VTS and other vessels should be conducted on the assigned frequencies in accordance with established ITU and SOLAS chapter IV procedures, in particular where a communication concerns intended manoeuvres.
+2.6.3 Voice communication with the VTS and other vessels should be conducted on the assigned frequencies in accordance with established ITU and SOLAS chapter IV (Radio Communications) procedures, in particular where a communication concerns intended manoeuvres.
 VTS procedures should stipulate what communications are required and which frequencies should be monitored.
 Prior to entering the VTS area, vessels should make all required reports, including reporting of deficiencies.
-During their passage through the VTS area, vessels should adhere to governing rules and regulations, maintain a continuous listening watch on the assigned frequency and report deviations from the agreed sailing plan, if such a plan has been established in co-operation with the VTS authority.
+During their passage through the VTS area, vessels should adhere to governing rules and regulations, maintain a continuous listening watch on the assigned frequency and report deviations from the agreed Sailing Plan, if such a plan has been established in co-operation with the VTS authority.

+2.6.4 Communications, other than by voice, such as via AIS, email, internet and SATCOMS, may also be used to send required vessel data to the VTS.

-2.6.4 Masters of vessels should report any observed dangers to navigation or pollution to the VTS centre.
+2.6.5 Masters of vessels shall report any observed dangers to navigation or pollution to the VTS centre.

-2.6.5 In case of a complete failure of the vessel's appropriate communication equipment the master shall endeavour to inform the VTS centre and other vessels in the vicinity by any other available means of communication of the vessel's inability to communicate on the assigned frequency.
+2.6.6 In case of communication failure of the vessel the master shall endeavour to inform the VTS centre and other vessels by other available means that the vessel is unable to communicate.
 If the technical failure prevents the vessel from participation or continuing its participation in a VTS, the master should enter in the vessel's log the fact and reasons for not or further participating.

-2.6.6 Vessels should carry publications giving full particulars on governing rules and regulations regarding identification, reporting and/or conduct in the VTS area to be entered.
+2.6.7 Vessels should keep up to date information on governing rules and regulations regarding identification, reporting and/or conduct in the VTS area to be entered.